havah-project/smart-contract-examples/vesting/README.md

-# Vesting
+# Vesting

 This subproject provides a sample implementation of vesting.
 The vesting contract supports various vesting types to be distributed to recipients.
-The recipient must claim their rewards, and it automatically calculates the vested amount according to the vesting type, the current time, and the total amount of the vesting.
+The recipient must claim their reward, and it automatically calculates the vested amount according to the vesting type, the current time, and the total amount of the vesting.

 ## How to Use
 1. Create a vesting by <code>registerXXXVesting()</code> according to the vesting type.